-First Data sponsors First Data Field First Data (NYSE: FDC) and the New York Mets announced today an exclusive 10-year strategic marketing partnership for the naming rights to the Mets spring training home in Port St. Lucie.
+First Data partners with First Data Field First Data (NYSE: FDC) and the New York Mets announced today an exclusive 10-year strategic marketing partnership for the naming rights to the Mets spring training home in Port St. Lucie.
 The stadium, formerly called Tradition Field, has been renamed First Data Field.
 "It is an exciting time for our organization to have a world-wide leader in their field such as First Data to be our new naming rights partner," said Mets COO Jeff Wilpon.
 "First Data is going to be a terrific partner of ours for years to come and we are thrilled to have their name on our stadium.
 All parties look forward to providing a great environment for Mets fans and the community."
 "We are proud to expand our partnership with the Mets, a world-class organization committed to winning on the diamond and providing an outstanding fan experience in the stands, whether at Citi Field or at First Data Field," said Frank Bisignano, First Data Chairman and CEO.
 "While we root for the Mets under the Florida sun, our payments technology will help to power commerce for the Mets and their legion of fans."
 First Data is one of the world's leading commerce technology companies, powering more than two trillion dollars in payment transactions for six million business locations and 4,000 financial institutions around the world.
 Last season, First Data sponsored the "Veteran of the Game" at each Mets home game.
 As part of that program, a Mets player presented the selected veteran with an American flag that had flown over Citi Field.
 In 2016, First Data launched its sports and entertainment business, providing technology solutions for stadiums and arenas around the country through First Data's Clover platform.
 First Data Field seats 7,000 fans.
 It was built in 1988 when the Mets moved their spring training operation to Port St. Lucie.
 The stadium was named Thomas J. White Stadium up until 2004 when Tradition acquired the naming rights for its first time.
 Tradition reacquired the naming rights in 2013.
 In November, the St. Lucie County Commissioners unanimously approved a new Facilities Use Agreement with the Mets to provide $55 million in renovations to First Data Field that will keep the Mets in Port St. Lucie for the next 25 years.
 Proposed improvements to the stadium will include an outfield boardwalk, a new entrance, new major league and minor league clubhouses, offices and locker rooms.
 First Data Field will host 18 spring training games in 2017.
 Opening Day is February 25th vs. the Washington Nationals.
 First Data Field will continue to serve as the summer home of the St. Lucie Mets, New York's Advanced-A minor league affiliate.

-First Data signs deal with New York Mets In recognition of our nation’s veterans, First Data (FDC) is proud to partner with the New York Mets and sponsor the “Veteran of the Game” for all regular season home games in 2016.
+First Data sponsors New York Mets In recognition of our nation’s veterans, First Data (FDC) is proud to partner with the New York Mets and sponsor the “Veteran of the Game” for all regular season home games in 2016.
 During each game at Citi Field, a New York Mets player will present the “Veteran of the Game” with an American flag that flew over Citi Field while Citi Vision plays a segment showcasing the soldier's achievements while serving in the military.